shakee93/fonoapi/README.md

 # TechSpecs API

-TechSpecs API provides the easiest way to get instant access to the official technical specifications of any consumer electronics product including smartphones, tablets, smartwatches.
+TechSpecs API provides the easiest way to get instant access to the official technical specifications of any consumer electronics product including **smartphones, tablets, smartwatches**.

 Our database is the largest and most up-to-date in the world so you can be sure you're always getting the latest information.

-## API Live Demo
+## API Demo
 Visit https://techspecs.readme.io to try the endpoints.

 ![alt text](https://i.imgur.com/VJLZSE3.png)

 ## Available Data Points
-* Specifications: Dimension, Weight, Display, Camera, Battery, CPU, GPU, and more…
+* Specifications: **Dimension, Weight, Display, Camera, Battery, CPU, GPU, and more…**
-* Images: Front view, Back view
+* Images: **Front view, Back view**
 * Prices: Available Soon

 ## Available endpoints